AlphaLima/ESP32-Serial-Bridge/README.md

 NOTE: The PIN assignment has changed and may not look straigt forward (other PINs are marke as Rx/Tx), but this assignment allows to flash via USB also with hooked MAX3232 serial drivers.

-I recomend to start your project with a Node32s or compatible Evalution board.
-For a TTL to RS232 Level conversion search google for "TTL RS3232 Converter"
+I recomend to start your project with a Node32s or compatible evaluation board.
+For a TTL to RS232 level conversion search google for "TTL RS3232 Converter"